phalcon-orphanage/docs/pt/reference/di.rst

     $some->someDbTask();

-Now, let's imagine that we must implement two methods in the component, the first always need to create a new connection and the second always need to use a shared connection:
+Now, let's imagine that we must implement two methods in the component, the first always needs to create a new connection and the second always needs to use a shared connection:

 .. code-block:: php